 You Can HEAR Your Heartbeat

-This huge area of the Chihuahuan Desert, ringed by 7000-foot mountains, can be as stark and forbidding as a lunar landscape, but also clean, pristine and so quiet you can hear your heartbeat.
-Scattered across this barren wilderness are a handful of small towns linked by perfect sports car roads, plus the sister cities of Midland and Odessa.
+This huge area of the Chihuahuan Desert, ringed by 7000-foot mountains, can be as stark and forbidding as a lunar landscape.
+However, it can also be clean, pristine and so quiet you can hear your heartbeat.
+Scattered across this barren wilderness are a handful of small towns linked by perfect sports car roads.
+Plus the sister cities of Midland and Odessa.

 A Posse of Porsches and a Flock of Ferraris

-We attracted a spectacular group of cars for our West Texas adventure, including a variety of early Jaguar XK-120s and 140s, multiple Mercedes including a 300SL Roadster, multiple Corvettes, multiple Porsches ranging from a 356 Roadster to a whole class of late-model 911 Turbos, a brand-new Aston Martin DB11 and a whole raft of Enzo-era V-12 Ferraris that included a 250 GT Lusso, 275 GTS, 330 GT, 330 GTC, 365 GTB/4 Daytona and 365 GTB/4 Daytona Spyder.
+We attracted a spectacular group of cars for our West Texas adventure.
+This includes a variety of early Jaguar XK-120s and 140s, and multiple Mercedes including a 300SL Roadster.
+In addition, multiple Corvettes and Porsches ranging from a 356 Roadster to a whole class of late-model 911 Turbos.
+For example, there is also a brand-new Aston Martin DB11 and a whole raft of Enzo-era V-12 Ferraris.
+The additional Ferraris that a 250 GT Lusso, 275 GTS, 330 GT, 330 GTC, 365 GTB/4 Daytona and 365 GTB/4 Daytona Spyder.
 They were joined by four late-model Ferraris, including the prototype Pininfarina 550 Barchetta shown at the 2001 Paris Auto Show.